ErikOostveen/EuroHiker/README.md

 Username: <strong>root</strong><br>
 Password: <strong>dfrobot</strong>

-Connect the CV IN of your analog instrument (Oscillator's CV for example) to the CV OUT of the EuroHiker Module.<br><br>
+Connect the CV IN of your analog instrument (Oscillator's CV for example) to the CV OUT of the EuroHiker Module.<br>

 CV OUT is a little bit special, because the 12-bit Digital-to-Analog Converter (DAC), a MCP4725, has an integrated EEPROM/Memory, which allows to set a boot-up output level.<br><br>
 When you finished the built of the EuroHiker module, the CV OUT LED has been ON on every power up - this is simply the factory default.
 We can, and will, change this next.